michelleconville/drizzle-and-shade/README.md

 To use Postgres you will need to install dj_database_url and psycopg2.
 This should be done in whatever IDE you are using.

-1. In your IDE type the command:
-    `pip3 install dj_database_url`
+1. In your IDE type the command `pip3 install dj_database_url`
-2. Then once that is installed type the command:
-    `pip3 install psycopg2-binary`
+2. Then once that is installed type the command `pip3 install psycopg2-binary`
-3. Then, to make sure Heroku install all your apps requirements when you deploy it, run the command:
-    `pip3 freeze > requirements.txt`
+3. Then, to make sure Heroku install all your apps requirements when you deploy it, run the command `pip3 freeze > requirements.txt`
 4. Next, navigate to your setting.py file in your main project folder.
 At the top of the file add the line:
     ```
     import dj_database_url